laamdomai-sudo/100Hires_project/research/youtube-transcripts/maja-voje-video.md

 - distribution channels
 - growth motions

-The core idea:
+The core argument:
-👉 GTM is not about tactics first — it is about structured thinking and prioritization
+> 👉 GTM is not about tactics first — it is about structured thinking and prioritization

 ## Key Insights